oimodeler/oimodeler/README.md

 * **oimFitter** : Define and perform model-fitting
 * **oimSiumlulator** : Main class holding evertyhing together and producing final results :plots, tables...

-Various examples of models are available in the examples directory.
+Various example scripts are available in the examples directory.
-Here is the result from  the createModelChromatic example.
+Here is the resulting plot from the createModelChromatic.py script.
 ![boo](./images/createModelChromatic.png)